Contact clerking team

 Cases of note

-- FX dispute – Acting as sole counsel for a claimant holiday company seeking to recover around £800,000 losses which arose as a result of its foreign exchange broker’s unauthorised trading.
+• FX dispute Acting for a claimant holiday company seeking to recover around £800,000 losses which arose as a result of its foreign exchange broker’s unauthorised trading.
 Settled shortly after issue in favour of the claimant.

-- Financial Conduct Authority (FCA) regulation of peer-to-peer lenders – Advising the Financial Conduct Authority regarding the authorisation and regulation of peer-to-peer lenders, such as Zopa, Funding Circle and RateSetter.
-Particular issues included article 36H of the Regulated Activities Order and activities related to collective investment schemes (CIS), alternative investment funds (AIF) and deposit taking.
+• Financial Conduct Authority (FCA) regulation of peer-to-peer lenders Advising the Financial Conduct Authority regarding the authorisation and regulation of peer-to-peer lenders, such as Zopa, Funding Circle and RateSetter.
+Particular issues included article 36H of the Regulated Activities Order and activities related to CISs, alternative investment funds (AIF) and deposit taking.

 Commercial